badsyntax/mp3-arrange/README.md

 # mp3-arrange [![Build Status](https://travis-ci.org/badsyntax/mp3-arrange.svg?branch=master)](https://travis-ci.org/badsyntax/mp3-arrange)

 A simple script to arrange your music collection.
-Files will be copied in the format `Genre/Artist/Album/Song/`.
+Mp3 files will be copied in the format `Genre/Artist/Album/01 Track Title.mp3`.

 This script only works with `.mp3` files with valid id3 metadata.